 You can save some of your butternut squash for cooler weather recipes such as soup and lasagna, but while the evening air is still this side of warm why not…what’s that?
 Yes.
 Put it in a taco!
 Also file under “low effort/high impact.”
 Get our Spicy Squash Tacos recipe

-Okay this is almost cheating, since the natural decadence of these tacos supersedes any notions of “look ma!
+Okay this is almost cheating, since the natural decadence of these tacos supersedes any notions of “Look, Ma!
 I’m eating vegetables!”
-Step one: take a universally beloved item such as avocado.
-Step two: deep fry it.
-Step three: put it in a taco.
+Step one: Take a universally beloved item such as avocado.
+Step two: Deep fry it.
+Step three: Put it in a taco.
 What could be better?
-Get our Fried Avocado Tacos recipe
+Get our Fried Avocado Tacos recipe.

 When the addiction-evoking term “crack” is applied not only to the word vegan, but also to broccoli?
 You would have every right to harbor suspicions.
 But I’ll be damned, these tangy, crunchy nuggets of broccoli barbecue goodness may very well prove addictive, and once you put them in a taco?
 Crack indeed.
 Get the Vegan Crack Broccoli Tacos recipe

 And now for a brief flipping of the script.
 Tomatoes are here to prove that not only can you put it in a taco, but you can put a taco in it.
-What better way to pay tribute to all those glorious, knobby, flavorful heirlooms this time of year?
+What better way to pay tribute to all those glorious, knobby, flavorful heirlooms still hanging on this time of year?
 Get the Taco Tomatoes recipe.